 Please follow government advice around social distancing when you visit and follow the one-way route around the Museum.
 Any children in your group must be supervised at all times.

 - Our staff will greet you at a distance.
-They will be wearing face coverings or visors and we have new protective screens at our welcome desk.
+They will be wearing face coverings and we have new protective screens at our welcome desk.

-- Make sure to visit our special exhibitions Other Worlds: The Art of Atomhawk and A British Museum touring exhibition Ancient Iraq: new discoveries on the one-way route.
+- Make sure to visit our special exhibition Other Worlds: The Art of Atomhawk on the one-way route.

 - Unfortunately we cannot provide an indoor picnic space.
 Please help us maintain hygiene and protect our collections by not bringing food and drink into the Museum.